 - Three days a week we make Christmas ornaments.
 I love Truth in the Tinsel's blog because they have a short Bible passage to read each day along with a craft to make (if you buy the book, that is).
-What is so wonderful about this is that the crafts are made from materials I already have around my home, and they are crafts that even my 18 month old can do, as well as my 8 year old!
+What is so wonderful about this is that the crafts are made from materials I already have around my home, and they are crafts that even my 18-month-old can do, as well as my 8-year-old!
 We also will make ornaments from Oriental Trading Company or from craft sets I picked up at after-Christmas sales the previous year.
 We keep some of the ornaments, and we give away some.
-They look very pretty on top of a plate of home baked sweets!
-Because my oldest son does not always want to create crafts anymore, he has now taken on the roll of helper.
+They look very pretty on top of a plate of home-baked sweets!
+Because my oldest son does not always want to create crafts anymore, he has now taken on the role of helper.

 - Once a week we bake a Christmas treat.
-I love using very simple recipes that allow for my children to be actively involved in the process, not just in mixing together the ingredients, but also putting decorations on top.
+I love using very simple recipes that allow my children to be actively involved in the process, not just in mixing together the ingredients, but also putting decorations on top.
 I posted my favorites below.
 I will freeze some of the cookies and then use them to make gift platters for some friends, the library workers, our postal delivery woman, AWANA listeners, Sunday School teachers, and others.
 This year I plan to also make a weekly visit to our local nursing home, so we will bring cookies there too.